Safcoin makes history as SA’s first cryptocurrency to go global

 Safcoin CEO Neil Ferreira says: “Safcoin really is Africa’s pride.
 It’s been amazing to watch our vision come to life, and it keeps growing from strength to strength, connecting and empowering more Africans across the continent every day.”

-He says they never intended Safcoin to be ‘just another cryptocurrency’ but wanted to demystify crypto for the man on the street and provide him with tools and resources to participate in the digital currency revolution.
-The ultimate goal was to see Safcoin become a widely and globally accepted form of payment that in turn boosts African trade and simplifies cross-border payment processes.
+He says they never intended Safcoin to be “just another cryptocurrency” but wanted to demystify crypto for the man on the street and provide him with tools and resources to participate in the digital currency revolution.
+The ultimate goal was to see Safcoin become a widely and globally accepted form of payment that boosts African trade and simplifies cross-border payment processes.
 With the HotBit listing, it seems nothing can stop Safcoin’s growth and impact.

 Journey to the global stage